DrPaul1982/OrderServlet/README.md

-An application that simulates a server using servlets and Tomcat
+An application that simulates a server using servlets and Tomcat.